daddykev/ddex-distro/README.md

 **Join us in democratizing music distribution.
 True open source, no compromises.**

 *Star ⭐ the repo to follow our progress!
+With Phase 2 nearly complete, we're getting closer to a production-ready platform.
 Interested in developing plugins?
-Watch this space for the Plugin SDK announcement.*
+Watch this space for the Plugin SDK announcement in Phase 5!*